cabinetofcuriosity/homebase/notebooks/week5/knb-notebook2.md

 ## Uniqueness
 > Are all the entities or attributes within a dataset unique?

 By now I haven't seen any duplicate attributes.
-Also, since I have data frames, I think all the attributes should be unique.
+Also, since I have data frames, I think all the attributes should be unique and otherwise R will change them automatically.

 ## Integrity
 > Are all the relationships populated for a particular entity – for example its parent or child entities?